nullonesix/jedi_noreward_rl/README.md

 # Self-Learning Jedi AI

 An AI that learns to be a Jedi on its own.
 All feedback comes from within the agent itself.
 Specificaly, it learns to predict the future and rewards itself for finding (image/pixel-based) states that it cannot anticipate -- i.e. "curiosities".
+Uses 3 neural networks (actor-critic, inverse dynamics, and future-predicting).

 ## Demo